-Mary Robinson, an architect of the 2001 U.N.
-World Conference Against Racism in Durban, South Africa, which was boycotted by Secretary of State Powell because the Bush administration deemed it too hostile to Israel, has been hired as a professor in the Department of International and Public Affairs by Columbia University.
+Born on May 21, 1944 in Ballina, Ireland, Mary Robinson, an architect of the 2001 U.N.
+World Conference Against Racism in Durban, South Africa, which was boycotted by Secretary of State Powell because the Bush administration deemed it too hostile to Israel, was hired in 2004 as a professor in the Department of International and Public Affairs by Columbia University.
 Other prominent antagonists of Israel on the Columbia faculty include Rashid Khalidi and Joseph Massad, who has declared Israel illegitimate as a Jewish state.
 Columbia has “become a hotbed of Israel haters,” notes the president of the Zionist Organization of America, Morton Klein.

 As the United Nations’ high commissioner for human rights (a position she held from 1997-2002), Ms. Robinson rejected many American demands to remove anti-Israel language from final conference documents.
 “Under Mary Robinson’s leadership, the Human Rights Commission was one-sided and extremist,” said James Tisch, the chairman of the Conference of Presidents of Major American Jewish Organizations.
 “In her tenure at the HRC, she lacked fairness in her approach to the Israeli/Palestinian issue.
 I am hopeful – for the sake of her students and the reputation of Columbia – that as she enters the world of academia she will demonstrate more balance in her views.”